The Quietest Cooker Hoods & Extractor Fans (2024 UK)

 Not all cooker hoods offer the same speed, power and performance.
 This difference means that there can be a great difference in noise level between different models and brands.

-Most cooker hoods available have a noise level of between 60 and 70 decibels, which for most people, is a comfortable noise level.
+Most cooker hoods available have a noise level of between 60 and 70 decibels on the highest setting, which for most people, is a comfortable noise level.

-If you are sensitive to noise, try to stick to a cooker hood that produces less than 70 dB.
+If you are sensitive to noise, try to stick to a cooker hood that produces less than 70 dB on the maximum setting.

 How Can I Make My Kitchen Extractor Quieter?